Flows API

 Run Context

-Basic information about the flow’s state and the user invoking the flow is provided through a "virtual", read-only property available at the JSONPath $._context.
+Basic information about the run's state and the user invoking the flow is provided through a "virtual", read-only property available at the JSONPath $._context.
 This path may be used in a path for a Parameters value on an action or Pass state type, or in expressions which are evaluated when generating Parameters values as described above.
-This allows the flow to use these values as necessary for passing into actions as parameters.
+This allows the flow to refer to these values as parameters to various states.
 As this is a read-only value, the _context cannot be overwritten by using the path in a ResultPath on any state.
 The _context value is itself an object containing the following properties:

 Property name